TaoM1992/communication_course/assignments/1_linkedin/linkedIn_guidelines.md

         - Each experience should have at least one bullet point.
         - If at a place for less than 5 years, 3 bullets points maximum.
         - 5 bullet points maximum for any single experience.
+    - If there is just a single item, it should not be a bulleted.
     - Appropriate length of bullet points
     - Each bullet starts with a strong, active verb in the past tense.
     - Each bullet is descriptive of role and responsibilities.
 What did you do?
 Why did it matter?